hfoley2013/reading-notes/102/markdown-notes.md

 ## Second Largest
 ###### Smallest Heading

-If you generate two or more headings, GitHub autogenerates a Table of Contents, accessable by clicking the 3-bulleted list icon.
+If you generate two or more headings, GitHub autogenerates a Table of Contents, accessible by clicking the 3-bulleted list icon.

 ### Styling Text